Core messages

 How is the CRP value measured?

 The CRP level is determined by a blood test.
-A simple blood sample is enough to measure the CRP level and detect possible inflammatory processes in the body.
+A simple blood sample is sufficient to measure the CRP level and detect possible inflammatory processes in the body.

 What reference ranges are there for the CRP value?